-Milton acknowledges 'frustration' over delayed pay survey results by the delay.

-JUDE BURKE @JUDEBURKE77 ears are growing over the state of apprentices' pay, as the results of a major survey are still nowhere to be seen a year after the research concluded.
+Milton acknowledges 'frustration' over delayed pay survey results JUDE BURKE @JUDEBURKE77 ears are growing over the state of apprentices' pay, as the results of a major survey are still nowhere to be seen a year after the research concluded.
 The apprenticeship pay survey, was designed to establish whether apprentices are being paid what they should, and was announced in May 2016 - but there's no word on when results will be published.
-A parliamentary question on its whereabouts, tabled by the shadow skills minister Gordon Marsden, vielded no further information - nor did FE Week's own enquiry to the new skills minister, Anne Milton.
+A parliamentary question on its whereabouts, tabled by the shadow skills minister Gordon Marsden, yielded no further information - nor did FE Week's own enquiry to the new skills minister, Anne Milton.
 The all-party parliamentary group on apprenticeships has meanwhile launched its annual report, in which it calls for more flexibility in apprentices' pay, at a House of Commons event attended by both Mr Marsden and Ms Milton.
-The minister was unable to name a date The apprenticeship pay survey is meant to help the government monitor whether employers are paying apprentices at least the national minimum wage - which is currently £3.50 an hour.
-Interim "high-level" results were released in October as part of a report for the Low Pay Commission, the independent body that advises the government on minimum wage These indicated that the proportion of apprentices earning below the NMW had gone up, but despite this the full findings have not so far materialised.
+The minister was unable to name a date for when the results might appear - but acknowledged that many were "frustrated" by the delay.
+"I've been in post for nearly two and a half weeks, so I'm afraid that the best you can get from me at the moment is 'in due course'," she said.
+"I wish I could say next week, or the week after, but I simply can't at the moment."
+The apprenticeship pay survey is meant to help the government monitor whether employers are paying apprentices at least the national minimum wage - which is currently £3.50 an hour.
+Interim "high-level" results were released in October as part of a report for the Low Pay Commission, the independent body that advises the government on minimum wage levels.
+These indicated that the proportion of apprentices earning below the NMW had gone up, but despite this the full findings have not so far materialised.
 FE Week learned in April that the researchers who carried out the work handed a final draft of their report to the government way back in January.
 Mark Winterbotham, the director of the firm which carried out the survey, told FE Week at the time that he didn't know why it hadn't yet been published.
-He described the project as a "large-scale survey of 9.422 apprentices, conducted by telephone from early June 2016 to the end of July 2016".
+He described the project as a "large-scale survey of 9,422 apprentices, conducted by telephone from early June 2016 to the end of July 2016".
 He insisted his organisation had handed the final drafts of the reports over to the government in January, but admitted he had "not had any communication since early March" with the research team at the Department for Business, Energy and Industrial Strategy, which replaced BIS in July last year.
 Mr Marsden's parliamentary question to the secretary of state for BEIS, Richard Harrington, asked when he plans to publish the findings of the survey.
 In response, he was told only that it would be "published in due course".